lawazislam/lawazislam/README.md

 I grew up in Doha, studied engineering in Kolkata, and finished my Master of Engineering in Windsor, with training stops at NASA Kennedy Space Center and the National University of Singapore along the way.
 Five countries and three education systems teach you one thing above all: walk into an unfamiliar setup, figure out how it actually works, then make it better.

 I build things when nobody asks me to.
-I rewrote an old course project into a modern C++ Sudoku solver on my own time, built a game rating app during a training placement and rebuilt it two years later as a live, tested product, and helped design the AI use-case submission process at the City of Windsor.
+I rewrote an old course project into a modern C++ Sudoku solver on my own time, built a game rating app during a training placement and rebuilt it two years later as a live, tested product, and co-designed the AI use-case submission process at the City of Windsor.
 I would rather understand the whole system before I touch a part of it, and I would rather ship something measurable than describe something impressive.

 Away from work: Formula 1, football, cricket and basketball, old kits and old highlights, new places, and a Football Manager save that gets more attention than it deserves.